 8. Admire the cherry blossoms around the Tidal Basin

-In the spring, one of DC’s most iconic sights is the cherry blossoms, whose pastel pink blossoms can be found across the city.
+In early April, one of DC’s most iconic sights is the cherry blossoms, whose pastel pink blossoms can be found across the city.
 However, the most famous place to view these gorgeous blooms in at the Tidal Basin.
 Grab a jacket and take a walk, admiring how the pink colors reflect off the water.
 Or, if you’re feeling ambitious, enter the lottery for the Cherry Blossoms 10 miler and go for a run through these beautiful, flowered streets.
+This is an excellent complement to a museum day in late March/early April.

 9. Hit up Jazz in the Garden